 The bridge between sitting in the orchestra and your daily management routine is understood intuitively but is also consciously reflected on in the workshop.

 Dr. Raphael von Hoensbroech is artistic director and general manager of the Konzerthaus Dortmund, one of European’s leading concert halls (member of the European Concerthall Organization).
-After studying Musicology, Philosophy and Law he joined the Boston Consulting Group where he gained valuable business insight into various corporate and leadership cultures.
+After studying Musicology, Philosophy and Law he joined the Boston Consulting Group for eight years.
+There he gained valuable business insight into various corporate and leadership cultures.
 2013 he became the Managing Director of the Konzerthaus Berlin.
 Since 2018 he lives together with his wife and five children in Dortmund.

-Clients: AlJazeera, AXA, BCG, Bertelsmann, Bilfinger, Daimler, Deutsche Telekom, E.ON, HELLA, LBBW, Otis, Quality Austria, Sanofi, Shell, Spectaris, Thyssenkrupp, VR-Banken, HSBC Trinkaus & Burkhardt and others
+Clients: AlJazeera, AXA, BCG, Bertelsmann, Bilfinger, Consumer Goods Forum, Daimler, Deutsche Telekom, E.ON, Globe Telecom, HELLA, LBBW, Otis, Quality Austria, Sanofi, Shell, Spectaris, Thyssenkrupp, VR-Banken, HSBC Trinkaus & Burkhardt and others

 Orchestra: The workshops are held with leading orchestras that we book wherever your summit takes place (so we do not have to fly in orchestras), such as Bavarian Radio Symphony Orchestra, Deutsches Kammerorchester Berlin, Münchener Kammerorchester, Hong Kong Chamber Orchestra, London Mozart Players, Danish National Chamber Orchestra, Philharmonie Zuidnederland, Qatar Philharmonic Orchestra and many more